njerigathigi/flask-requests/README.md

 **Using Form Data**

-Form data comes from a form that has been sent as a POST request to a route.
-So instead of seeing the data in the URL (except for cases when the form is submitted with a GET request), the form data will be passed to the app behind the scenes.
-Even though you cannot easily see the form data that gets passed, your app can still read it.
+Form data comes from a form that has been sent as a `POST` request to a route.
+So instead of seeing the data in the URL (except for cases when the form is submitted with a `GET` request), the `form` data will be passed to the app behind the scenes.
+Even though you cannot easily see the `form` data that gets passed, your app can still read it.

-When you set the methods of the route to get both `GET` and `POST` requests, the form performs a `POST` request to the same route that generates the form.
+When you set the methods of the route to get both `GET` and `POST` requests, the `form` performs a `POST` request to the same route that generates the form.

 The `keys` that will be read in the app all come from the `name attributes` on our `form` `inputs`.

 Inside the `view function`, you will need to check if the `request method` is `GET` or `POST`.
-If it is a `GET` request, you can display the form.
+If it is a `GET` request, you can display the `form`.
 Otherwise, if it is a `POST` request, then you will want to process the incoming data.